MCP server reference

 #

-Load one reference file from a skill on demand.
+Load SKILL.md or one reference file from a skill on demand.

-Skills carry references/, scripts/, templates/, diagrams/, and examples/ directories.
-The graft response includes a manifest (paths + sizes), and the agent calls this tool when it decides a specific reference is worth pulling into context.
+Skills carry SKILL.md plus references/, scripts/, templates/, diagrams/, and examples/ directories.
+Discovery-mode graft responses point here with file_path:'SKILL.md' for full body loading.
+Full graft responses include manifests, and the agent calls this tool when a specific reference is worth pulling into context.
 Returns the file contents as text.
 If the path is wrong, returns the actual file list so the agent can pivot.

 Inputs